 Take care of your own hemlocks.
-Be alert for the first signs of the woolly adelgid.
-If even one of the hemlocks on your property is infested or if a neighbor's trees are infested, go ahead and plan to take care of all your hemlocks that you want to save as soon as possible.
+Be alert for the first signs of the woolly adelgid -- little white egg sacs on the underside of the branches.
+If even one of the hemlocks on your property is infested or if a neighbor's trees are infested, go ahead and plan to treat all your hemlocks that you want to save as soon as possible.
 Visit the HWA Controls page to learn about your options or call the Hemlock Help Line 706-429-8010 for advice.

 Please take action early!

 Spread the word to others.
 Believe it or not, there are still many people who are unaware that the hemlocks are in great danger or may be laboring under misinformation that it's too expensive or too late to save them.
-Please be an ambassador for the hemlocks, using e-mail lists, newsletters, web sites, and word of mouth to share the message with friends, business associates, neighborhood associations, conservation/recreation organizations, schools, churches, and other community groups.
-Our Resources page has lots of good material you can share with others.
+Please be an ambassador for the hemlocks, using email lists, newsletters, web sites, other social media, and word of mouth to share the hemlock message.
+Your friends and business associates, neighborhood associations and conservation/recreation organizations, schools and churches, and other community groups need to know.
+Our Resources page has a great deal of good educational materials you're welcome to download and share with others.

 ■ The hemlocks are in trouble and will die unless effective action is taken soon.